Tunisia women's national football team

-The Tunisia women's national football team has represented Tunisia in women's international association football.
+The Tunisia women's national football team represents Tunisia in women's international association football.
 The team is administered by the Tunisian Football Federation (TFF), which governs football in Tunisia.
 On a continental level, the team competes under the Confederation of African Football (CAF), which governs associate football in Africa, and is also affiliated with FIFA for global competitions.
 Additionally, the team is a member of the Union of North African Football (UNAF) and the Union of Arab Football Associations (UAFA).
 The team is colloquially known as Eagles of Carthage by fans and the media, with the bald eagle serving as its symbol.
-Their home kit is primarily white and their away kit is red, which is a reference to the national flag of the country.
-Haykel Guemamdia is the current head coach.
+Their home kit is primarily white and their away kit is red, which is a reference to the national flag.
+Walid Garroum is the current head coach.

-Tunisia has never qualified for the FIFA Women's World Cup or Summer Olympics and its participation in Women's Africa Cup of Nations is sporadic, having only qualified for three editions.
+Tunisia has never qualified for the FIFA Women's World Cup or Summer Olympics and its participation in the Women's Africa Cup of Nations is sporadic, having only qualified for three editions.
 Tunisia qualified for the 2008 African Women's Championship, its first participation in a major tournament.
 However, the team was eliminated from the group stage after two defeats and a draw.
 The team returned to the competition after a 14-year absence, this time in the 2022 edition in Morocco.
 The team's performance did not rise to a high level, as it advanced to the quarter-finals in third place in its group after a win and two defeats, and was then eliminated by South Africa, the champion of that edition.
 Tunisia qualified for the 2024 Women's Africa Cup of Nations and was eliminated from the group stage.
 Tunisia has also participated in two editions of the Arab Women's Cup, the team finished third in 2006 and reached the final of the 2021 edition, but lost to Jordan to finish second.